AI-Assisted Development for Scientific Workflows

 Why does this exist?

-Create a [platform] [language] application that implements [core function] for [scientific domain].
+Create a structured and detailed prompt for Cursor AI to build a [platform] [language] application that implements [core function] for [scientific domain].

 Here is the method/protocol to follow: